Have a Chase Sapphire Card? Here's What To Do Next

 • 3x points per dollar spent on online grocery purchases (excluding Target, Walmart, and wholesale clubs)

-• 2x points per dollar spent on all travel purchases
+• 2x points per dollar spent on travel purchases, like booking a hotel or flight direct with the airline

 • 5x points per dollar spent on all Lyft rides through March 2025.

-• 3x points per dollar spent on all travel purchases
+• 3x points per dollar spent on all travel purchases, like booking a hotel or flight direct with the airline

 • 3x points per dollar spent on all dining, including some delivery services